The process for planning our places should be accessible, engaging and empowering

 Why Are We Doing This?

-A photo of a run down town
+A run down town

 Planning is intended to help us design and organise spaces where we can thrive, but it has consistently been falling short...